|Nutrition Facts (per serving)|

 Make sure the yogurt you choose as a starter is plain with no added sweeteners, and it must have live active cultures.
 Not all commercial yogurts include live active cultures, so check the label to make sure.

 This homemade yogurt is delicious on its own, or you might want to add flavor when it's ready.
 Add some pure vanilla extract to the finished yogurt along with honey or another sweetener, or serve it with berries and crunchy bits of granola.
 Yogurt is acidic, making it an excellent savory marinade for many dishes, such as tandoori chicken, tikka masala, and Middle Eastern shawarma.
-In many cases, yogurt may be used in many recipes as a substitute for sour cream.
+In many cases, yogurt may be used in recipes as a substitute for sour cream.

 2 quarts milk, preferably whole